 How it Works

 This program uses the Robot blocks for the ActivityBot.
-After initializing the ActivityBot, the program consists of an repeat forever loop which receives values from the phototransistors and uses them to adjust the servos' speeds to navigate toward whichever side detects brighter light.
+After initializing the ActivityBot, the program consists of a repeat forever loop which receives values from the phototransistors and uses them to adjust the servos' speeds to navigate toward whichever side detects brighter light.

-First, the now-familiar variables lightLeft, lightRight, and nDiff are setup for taking and using the sensor measurements.
+First, the now familiar variables lightLeft, lightRight, and nDiff are setup for taking and using the sensor measurements.
 Then, the variables speedLeft and speedRight are set up for use with the Robot drive speed block later on.

 The next line is the same nDiff equation used in Test Light Sensor Graphical project.
 It calculates nDiff, which will have a value in the range of -100 and 100.
 Positive nDiff values mean the left photoresistor is sensing brighter light, and negative nDiff values mean the right photoresistor is sensing brighter light.
 The farther the value is from zero, the greater the difference in the amount of light that the two phototransistors are sensing.

 The variables speedLeft and speedRight are initialized to 64.
 Keep this in mind when looking at the if...else block that comes next.